Please note that some posts contains affiliate links & I will be compensated if you make a purchase after clicking on my links Find out More

 People Pills Pose Pet Problems (say that fast 5 times!)

 We had a scare when Bravo-Dawg got into my pill caddy that contained vitamins and aspirin-type meds.
 Yikes!
 Pets getting into human medications is one of the top kinds of pet poisons.
+The ASPCA posted this list of top 10 deadliest pet poisons here.
 Learn more about Bravo’s adventure — and other top pet poisons in this post:

 lily poison